José Ramón Fernández: Political life

 He represented the Cuban government at the investiture of presidents in several Latin American countries and at other governmental events.
 He was a member of the executive committee of the Pan American Sports Organization.

 Fernández Álvarez took part in the seven Congresses of the Cuban Communist Party and beginning in 1975 was a member of the Central Committee.

 At the third congress of the Cuban Communist Party, he was elected as a Substitute Member of the Political Bureau.
 Fernandez was a deputy to the National Assembly from 1976 until his death and a Member of the Council of State from 1981 until 1993.

 Other organizational roles

 Fernández chaired the Organizing Committee of the XIV Central American and Caribbean Games, held in Havana in 1982, and the Organizing Committee of the XI Pan American Games in Havana in 1991.
 He was also the chairman of the Organizing Committee of the VI Athletics World Cup that took place in Havana in 1992.
 From 1997 until 2018 he was the President of the Cuban Olympic Committee.

 He was the chairman of the Organizing Committee of the Scientific–Academic Conference "Giron, 40 years later", which took place in March 2001 and of the International Conference "The Missile Crisis, a political vision 40 years later" in October 2002.
 Fernandez was Emeritus Professor of the Pedagogical Higher Institute "Enrique José Varona".

+Personal life

+Fernández married Asela de los Santos, a fellow revolutionary leader.
+She was a cofounder and the secretary general of the Federation of Cuban Women (FMC) and served as Deputy Minister, then First Minister of Education in the government of the Communist Party of Cuba.